ProjectBethesda/ProjectBethesda-ResearchClassificationModel/Methods.md

 ##4.
 Train Model##

-Now that we have converted our dataset into a set of representive features and labels it is time to train our model.
+Now that we have converted our dataset into a set of representative features and labels it is time to train our model.

 **Step 1: Train/Test Split**